QuarkZ26/Kindroid/Vertical Kin Menu/readme.md

 ## NOTE:

-I personally and currently do not use that many Kins, but I suspect this script might be impracticle for those who do, if not broken.
+I personally and currently do not use that many Kins, but I suspect this script might be impractical for those who do, if not broken.
 The Kindroid team is also working on Folders, at that point this might quit working altogether or not be easily feasible anymore.

 ---